 When you understand costs, you can then adjust costs accordingly where necessary.
 For example, if you needed to lower costs, one simple way to do so (in keeping with the bakery example) could be by limiting food waste.
 If you are a company that is producing a product with an expiration date, an understanding of your finished goods inventory is even more crucial.

-While companies can determine their finished goods inventory in their business on their own with the simple equation, it can be a struggle for many to value their finished goods inventory or ending inventory and assets accurately.
+While companies can determine their finished goods inventory with the simple equation, it can be a struggle for many to value their finished goods inventory or ending inventory and assets accurately, especially if they make and sell a large variety of goods.
 Even though there are inventory management tips available, managing inventory becomes increasingly complex as companies grow.
-Many companies utilize automated inventory management software to improve their production rate, their accuracy, as well as their customer service.
-Automated inventory management software help in areas such as:
+Many companies utilize automated inventory management software to improve their production rate, accuracy, and customer service.
+Automated inventory management software helps with:

 - Warehouse product location – creating location maps to help find products in a large warehouse